iarsystems/cmake-tutorial/README.md

 ### Configure and Build
 We are ready to build our first project!
 Run CMake to configure the project and then build it with your chosen build tool.

-- Before starting to use CMake, make sure your compiler is working and does not run into any [license issues](#issues).
+- Before starting to use CMake, make sure your compiler is working properly.
 Example (for Arm):
 ```
 /path/to/iccarm --version
 ```